cagladenizdoruk/CLTV-Prediction-with-BG-NBD-and-Gamma-Gamma/README.md

 ## Business Problem
 FLO, an online shoe store, wants to segment its customers and determine marketing strategies according to these segments.
 ## Dataset
+The dataset consists of the information obtained from the past shopping behaviors of customers who made their last purchases from Flo as OmniChannel (both online and offline shopping) in the years 2020-2021.
 #### 13  Feature | 19.945  Observation | 2.7MB
 | Feature | Definition |
 | --- | --- |